Tert-butyllithium/syscord/README.md

 `Syscord` aims to provide limited features to minimize dependencies and overhead

-> WARNING: Mysysdig is still a developing project and all functions have not been fully tested.
+> WARNING: Syscord is still a developing project and all functions have not been fully tested.

 ## User Manual

-Basically, you can `make` to compile the driver and then `insmod my_sysdig.ko` to install the kernel module.
+Basically, you can `make` to compile the driver and then `insmod syscord.ko` to install the kernel module.

 Then you could open file `/etc/syscall-record/record` to find all syscall logs.
 (You might need to create the directory and delete the file before run)